SannaBerg/docs-example/docs/webb-app-ci-cd.md

 ### Trigger

-The pipeline triggers when the code is merged to the `main` branch.
+The pipeline triggers when code is merged to the `main` branch.

 ### Stage 1: Build

 The pipeline downloads the code and runs `docker build`.
 If successful, the Docker image is pushed to the Azure Container Registry.
-If the build fails, the pipeline stops, and you can view the details in the error logs.
+If the build fails, the pipeline stops, and you can view the details in the [error logs](#view-error-logs).

 ### Stage 2: Integration test

 This stage runs if the build is successful.
-The `AzureKeyVault@2` task connects to Azure Key Vault to download keys as masked environment variables.
-The pipeline runs the Docker container locally and calls the local server to translate the `test.xml` file.
-If the test fail, the pipeline stops.
-Any non-200 HTTP response code fails the stage, you can view the details in the error logs.
+The `AzureKeyVault@2` task connects to Azure Key Vault and download the required keys as masked environment variables.
+The pipeline then runs the Docker container locally and calls the local server to translate the `test.xml` file.
+If the test fails, the pipeline stops.
+Any non-200 HTTP response fails this stage, you can view the details in the [error logs](#view-error-logs).

 ### Stage 3: Deployment